Erik Gustafsson (ice hockey, born 1992): New York Rangers

 As a free agent from the Maple Leafs, Gustafsson signed a one-year, $825,000 contract with the New York Rangers on 1 July 2023.
 During the 2023–24 season he recorded six goals and 25 assists in 76 games for the Rangers.

 Detroit Red Wings

 On 1 July 2024, Gustafsson signed a two-year, $4 million contract with the Detroit Red Wings.

+Los Angeles Kings

+As a free agent at the conclusion of his contract with the Red Wings, Gustafsson continued his career in the NHL securing a one-year, $1 million contract with the Los Angeles Kings for the season on 1 July 2026.

 Personal life

 Gustafsson's younger brother Glenn is also a professional hockey player, currently playing for Örebro HK in the SHL.

 International play

 Gustafsson represented Sweden at the 2018 IIHF World Championship and recorded one assist in six games and won a gold medal.